 That’s when I started looking into an app that would automatically split videos into 15-second segments that could be uploaded to an Instagram story consecutively, making it look as if it was one continual seamless clip.

 There are tons of apps in the App Store that can do that.
 Some are free.
 Some are expensive.
-Some literally try to scam you into buying an in-app purchase, some have watermarks, some have ads.
+Some literally try to scam you into buying an in-app purchase, some have watermarks, and some have extreme levels of ads.
 None were perfect, so I decided we should create our own, which we did.

 Enters Split Video… The app is free to use with limited ad support, which makes it totally bearable.
 It doesn’t add watermarks to your videos and works flawlessly.
 It’s also elegantly designed and very easy to use.

 How to post videos longer than 15 seconds to Instagram Story

 1) Download Split Video and launch the app.

 3) Browse your library and choose a video longer than 15 seconds.
 Confirm this is indeed the video you want to slice by tapping Choose.

 4) The video will then be imported into the app, which will slice it into 15-second segments.
 As you can see on the screenshot below, the video length is 63 seconds, and it’s being split into 5 segments (15+15+15+15+3).

 6) The shorter clips are then saved to your library, and a confirmation message tells you the export is complete.

 7) You can now publish these 15-second clips to your Instagram story, making sure you’re doing so in the right order.

 8) As you can see on this last screenshot, my 5 clips have been uploaded to Instagram, which now sees that story as a one-minute story.

-And that’s the trick to upload longer videos to Instagram Stories.
+And that’s the trick to uploading longer videos to Instagram Stories.